Sex Trading, Trafficking and

 Mapping the Market for Sex with Minor Trafficked Girls in Minneapolis

 Released in 2014, Mapping the Market for Sex with Minor Trafficked Girls in Minneapolis documents the processes through which a supply of trafficked girls is developed and brought to the marketplace by sex trafficking operations.
-It was conducted in partnership with Othayonih Research.
+It was conducted in partnership with Othayonih Research and funded by the Women’s Foundation of Minnesota.
 Read the executive summary and full report.

 All Reports, Resources and Publications